nextapps-de/mikado/README.md

 var node = view.where(data);
 ```

-Get the length of all data rendered (in store):
+Get the length of all data items rendered (in store):
 ```js
 var length = view.length;
 ```